-may further improve the model precision.

 Conclusions

 In the largest study to date, we elucidated the relationships between the pathophysiological traits causing OSA and oral appliance treatment efficacy.
-Our multivariable analyses showed that greater oral appliance efficacy is associated with favorable non-pharyngeal contributions to OSA at baseline (including lower loop gain, higher arousal threshold and lower ventilatory response to arousal).
+Although bivariate linear associations between efficacy and endotypes were not evident, our multivariable analyses showed that greater oral appliance efficacy is associated with favorable non-pharyngeal contributions to OSA at baseline (including lower loop gain, higher arousal threshold and lower ventilatory response to arousal).
 Greater efficacy was also associated with moderate (non-mild or non-severe) collapsibility and weaker dilator muscle compensation.
 Combining endotypic traits identified a “predicted-responders” subgroup of patients who exhibited good treatment efficacy and could potentially be targeted judiciously for early oral appliance intervention compared with a “predicted non-responders” subgroup.
 Further studies are needed to prospectively validate our predictive model for clinical use.
 We anticipate that identifying endotypes from routine diagnostic polysomnography will allow patient selection for personalized oral appliance therapy in OSA.

 Acknowledgements